Origin of the Moon: Formation

 The Moon's relatively small iron core (compared to other rocky planets and moons in the Solar System) is explained by Theia's core mostly merging into that of Earth.
 The lack of volatiles in the lunar samples is also explained in part by the energy of the collision.
 The energy liberated during the reaccretion of material in orbit around Earth would have been sufficient to melt a large portion of the Moon, leading to the generation of a magma ocean.

 The newly formed Moon orbited at about one-tenth the distance that it does today, and spiraled outward because of tidal friction transferring angular momentum from the rotations of both bodies to the Moon's orbital motion.
-Along the way, the Moon's rotation became tidally locked to Earth, so that one side of the Moon continually faces toward Earth.
-Also, the Moon would have collided with and incorporated any small preexisting satellites of Earth, which would have shared the Earth's composition, including isotopic abundances.
+Along the way, the Moon's rotation became tidally locked to Earth, so that one side of the Moon continuously faces toward Earth.
+In this scenario, the Moon would have collided with and incorporated any small preexisting satellites of Earth, which would have shared the Earth's composition, including isotopic abundances.
 The geology of the Moon has since been more independent of the Earth.

 A 2012 study on the depletion of zinc isotopes on the Moon found evidence for volatile depletion consistent with the giant-impact origin for Earth and the Moon.
 In 2013, a study was released that indicated that water in lunar magma is indistinguishable from that in carbonaceous chondrites and nearly the same as that of Earth in isotopic composition.